Enterochromaffin cell: Distribution

 EC cells are found aggregated in specific locations throughout the gastrointestinal tract, predominantly in the small intestine, colon and appendix.
 The proportion of high-density cell populations varies between species attributed to differences in dietary requirements and physiological characteristics.

 Enterochromaffin-like cells

-Enterochromaffin-like (ECL) cells are a population of cells that are found in the gastric pits of the stomach luminal epithelium and secrete histamine.
+Enterochromaffin-like cells (ECL cells) are a population of cells that are found in the gastric glands of the stomach luminal epithelium and secrete histamine.
 In response to gastrin released by neighbouring G-cells, secreted histamine from ECL cells acts on parietal cells to stimulate the release of gastric acid.
 The presence of ECL cells is critical in regulation of endocrine-induced gastric acid secretion.
 ECL cells histologically appear similar to EC cells and are hence named as such.
 They are however a different cell type and do not possess any serotonin synthesizing mechanisms.

 Development

 In developing chick embryos, EC cells have been found in biopsies of developing GIT tissue before the migration of neural crest cells.
 Whilst EC cells have neuroendocrine properties and are similar chemically and histologically to cells of the adrenal medulla they are not derivatives of the neural crest and do not share a similar cell progenitor.
 EC cells are believed to be derived from endodermal origins and are descended from the stem cells that form other epithelial cell types of the gastrointestinal lumen.